Nature, culture and history

 The war years

-The entry of Japan into World War II in 1941 and the rapid advance of Japanese forces through south-east Asia and into New Guinea in 1942 meant that suitable training areas for training in jungle warfare had to be found.
+The entry of Japan into the Second World War in 1941 and the rapid advance of Japanese forces through south-east Asia and into New Guinea in 1942 meant that suitable training areas for training in jungle warfare had to be found.
 The Australian troops needed an area to prepare for the conditions they were going to encounter in New Guinea.
-Danbulla was one of a number of training areas selected on the tableland and, for the next 2.5 years, life changed dramatically for the local communities.
+Danbulla was one of a number of training areas selected on the tablelands and, for the next 2.5 years, life changed dramatically for the local communities.
 Danbulla was a busy place with the army presence creating a market for farm produce and a hectic social scene.

 The only access road from Danbulla to Kairi passed through the main army camp which, at the time, was a town under canvas.
 Ablution blocks and kitchens were sprinkled throughout the camp and army traffic dominated the roads.
-At the height of the army presence there were between 100,000 and 150,000 troops scattered about the tableland.
+At the height of the army presence there were between 100,000 and 150,000 troops scattered about the tablelands.

 One of the large recreation igloo buildings from the Danbulla camp was relocated to Malanda after the war and is now the Malanda Show Pavilion.
 The present day Kauri Creek walking track passes through the old target areas of a firing range that, in those times, were grassed paddocks.

 When the war ended and the troops left, things changed for the worse for Danbulla.
 The shift in emphasis from butter to whole milk production was a problem for Danbulla farmers who were disadvantaged by their distance from the factory at Malanda.
 They had little choice but to continue supplying cream and raising pigs as a sideline.